Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 In short, vitamins are organic substances – unlike minerals, with which they share the fact of being micronutrients – which exert essential biochemical properties for the organism, which range from the regulation of metabolism to the release of energy, through the synthesis of bones, tissues, or even immunity.

 Vitamins should not be taken in excess, because as always with humans, it's all about dosage and balance.
-The ideal is therefore to provide it naturally, through a healthy diet.
-You can also take supplements on the advice of your doctor during difficult periods, such as in winter for example, respecting the doses indicated.
+The ideal is therefore to provide it naturally, through a healthy diet, little by little.
+You can also take supplements on the advice of your doctor during difficult periods, such as in winter for example, by respecting the indicated doses.

 Spices are rich in minerals.